 - 11.1.
 Under Data Protection Laws, the College may have to notify the ICO and also possibly the individuals affected about the Personal Data breach. - 11.2.
 Any notification will be made by the Data Protection Officer following the College's Data Breach Notification Procedure.
 The notification shall comply with the requirements of the ICO. - 11.3.
 Notification of a Personal Data breach must be made to the ICO without undue delay and where feasible within 72 hours of when the College becomes aware of the breach unless it is unlikely to result in a risk to the rights and freedoms of individuals.
-It is therefore imperative that College Personnel notify all Personal Data breaches to the College in accordance with the Data Breach Notification Procedure immediately.
-The ICO must be given a reason if notification of a Personal Data breach takes more than 72 hours. - 11.4.
+It is therefore imperative that College Personnel notify all Personal Data breaches to the College in accordance with the Data Breach Notification Procedure immediately. - 11.4.
 Notification of a Personal Data breach must be made to the individuals affected without undue delay where the breach is likely to result in a high risk to the rights and freedoms of individuals. - 11.5.
 Please note that not all Personal Data breaches are notifiable to the ICO and/or the individuals affected and the College will decide whether to notify and who to notify in accordance with the Data Breach Notification Procedure. - 11.6.
 Where the Personal Data breach relates to a temporary loss of availability of the College's systems, the College does not have to notify if the lack of availability of Personal Data is unlikely to result in a risk to the rights and freedoms of individuals.
-The College does not consider that it has any systems where temporary unavailability would cause a risk to the rights and freedoms of individuals but this will be assessed on a case-by-case basis in accordance with the Data Breach Notification Procedure.
+The College does not consider that it has any systems where temporary unavailability would cause a risk to the rights and freedoms of individuals but this will be assessed on a case-by-case basis in accordance with the Data Breach Notification Procedure. - 11.7.

-- 11.7.
 In the case of complex breaches, the College may need to carry out in-depth investigations.
 In these circumstances, the College will notify the ICO with the information that it has within 72 hours of awareness and will notify additional information in phases.
-Subsequent notifications to the ICO must be made as soon as possible.
-Any delay in notifying the ICO must be seen as exceptional and shall be authorised in accordance with the Data Breach Notification Procedure.
-The ICO must be given a reason if notification of a Personal Data breach takes more than 72 hours.
-Failing to notify the ICO of a breach when required to do so can result in a heavy fine of up to £8.7 million or 2 per cent of global turnover.
-The fine can be combined with the ICO's other corrective powers. - 11.8.
+Any delay in notifying the ICO must be seen as exceptional and shall be authorised in accordance with the Data Breach Notification Procedure. - 11.8.
 Where a Personal Data breach has been notified to the ICO, any changes in circumstances or any relevant additional information which is discovered in relation to the Personal Data breach shall also be notified to the ICO in accordance with the Data Breach Notification Procedure. - 11.9.
 When the College notifies the affected individuals, it will do so in clear and plain language and in a transparent way.
 Any notifications to individuals affected will be done in accordance with the Data Breach Notification Procedure.
 Any notification to an individual should include details of the action the College has taken in relation to containing the breach and protecting the individual.
-It should also give any advice about what they can do to protect themselves from adverse consequences arising from the breach. - 11.10.
+It should also give any advice about what they can do to protect themselves from adverse consequences arising from the breach.

+11.10.
 The College may not be required to notify the affected individuals in certain circumstances as exemptions apply.
 Any decision whether to notify the individuals shall be done in accordance with the Data Breach Notification Procedure and shall be made by the Data Protection Officer.